'Devastated' family grieves after woman allegedly beaten to death by partner

-Police arrested the alleged killer, a 37-year-old man, and charged him with murder on Thursday night.
+Police arrested the alleged killer, Adam James Britt, and charged him with murder on Thursday night.

+Britt, dressed in a blue business shirt, did not apply for bail or enter a plea when he briefly faced the ACT Magistrates Court on Friday morning.

+Appearing via audio-visual link, he said "yep" to confirm his name, that he understood the charge would be read to him, and that he would be remanded in custody to appear in court again on February 17.

-On Friday morning, Detective Superintendent Hall O'Meagher revealed the accused man had called paramedics to the couple's inner north unit on September 9, 2022.
+Earlier, at a press conference, Detective Superintendent Hall O'Meagher revealed Britt, 37, had called paramedics to the couple's Reid unit on September 9, 2022.

-ACT Ambulance Service staff were unable to save the woman, who was described as having suffered injuries to "a great proportion of her body".
+ACT Ambulance Service staff were unable to save Britt's partner, 36-year-old Tiffany Spence, who was described as having suffered injuries to "a great proportion of her body".

-Detective Superintendent O'Meagher said the initial stages of the "complex" five-month investigation that followed were focused on identifying the woman's cause of death.
+Detective Superintendent O'Meagher said the initial stages of the "complex" five-month investigation that followed were focused on identifying Ms Spence's cause of death.

-The senior ACT Policing investigator said detectives eventually came to the conclusion it was blunt force trauma.
+The officer in charge of ACT Policing's criminal investigations said detectives eventually came to the conclusion it was blunt force trauma.

 He would not reveal what sort of weapon was allegedly used to inflict some of the woman's injuries.